nexodus-io/nexodus/docs/development/design/security-groups.md

 ### SecurityRules

-Security rules will not be a new database but rules either inbound or outbound stored in SecurityGroup field as JSON.
+Security rules will not be a new database but rules either inbound or outbound stored in the SecurityGroup field as JSON.

 - ID
 - SecurityGroupID